openl2m/openl2m/docs/introduction.rst

 **What is OpenL2M?**

-OpenL2M, or Open Layer 2 Management, is an open source switch management application designed to provide a consistent web interface for Layer 2 device management, *independent of the underlying switch vendor*.
-OpenL2M can distribute the management of Layer 2 network switches to various users and groups.
-The distributed management approach taken by OpenL2M is based on vlans and device groups.
+OpenL2M, or Open Layer 2 Management, is an open source network device management application.
+OpenL2M is designed to allow users with minimal training to perform a set of basic mostly Layer 2 configuration changes on those devices via a consistent web interface, *independent of the underlying device vendor*.
+OpenL2M can distribute the management of network devices to various users and device groups.
+The permissions approach taken by OpenL2M is based on vlans and device groups.
+While primary intended to manage network switches, OpenL2M can handle any device that has some sort of network API (e.g. SSH, Netconf, REST, etc.)

 OpenL2M can use various device communication methods.
 As of v2.0, there is an extensible API that allows for custom drivers to communicate with devices.
 Using this API,